Last Updated on

 It is always hard to choose a single favourite place when travelling through a country, but when it comes to Uzbekistan, Samarkand is one of the candidates.
 Stunning architecture, ancient history, what’s not to love about the most famous Silk Road city?

-To give you a taste of what to expect, let me show you some of the city’s highlights:
+To give you a taste of what to expect, let me show you some of Samarkand’s highlights:

 #1 The Registan

-The Registan might be Samarkand’s most famous building.
-It consists of three medressas, each of them adorned with blue tilework.
-You can go into each of the medressas, where most of the rooms have been taken over by souvenir sellers.
+The Registan is Samarkand’s most famous building.
+It consists of three madrassas, each of them adorned with blue tilework.
+You can go into these madrassas, where most of the rooms have been taken over by souvenir sellers.
+Those shops, by the way, seem to be a common theme all around Uzbekistan.
+Isn’t it fascinating how you can find at least one souvenir shop in any historical building?

-Take your time walking around the buildings.
-The most notable features include the golden mosque inside Tilla Kori medressa.
-Also, take a look at the outside of Sherdor medressa.
-You will see tigers with faces painted on them.
+Take your time walking around the madrassas.
+The most notable features include the golden mosque inside Tilla Kori madrassa.
+Also, try to find the tigers with faces painted on them at the outside of Sherdor madrassa.
 It is a rare depiction of human faces in the Islamic world.

 #2 Climb the Shah-i-Zinda

 The Shah-i-Zinda is one of Samarkand’s most impressive sights.
-Located northeast of the Registan, it is also called the avenue of mausoleums.
-Climb up the stairs and look at the mausoleums along the way.
+The Registan is more famous, but the Shah-i-Zinda is more fun to visit.
+Located northeast of the Registan, this place is also called the avenue of mausoleums.
+Climb up the stairs and look at the tombs along the way.
 Nowhere else in the city will you find as many blue-tiled buildings and blue domes as here.

 Make the effort of walking all the way up to the top, no matter how hot it is, to take in all the buildings.
-Also, you have to cover your knees to be allowed to get into the site.
+You have a great view from there, just take enough water because the sun is merciless in summer.
+Also, you have to cover your knees to be allowed to get into the Shah-i-Zinda.
 If you are not dressed appropriately, you will get a skirt at the entrance.

 And remember, no animal sacrifice on the tombs!